isc1/animloop-qt/README.md

 In this example, a circle moves downwards and to the right.
 The blue box depicts the boundary of the QGraphicsScene, and the window dimensions are about what the QGraphicsView dimensions are.
 A 60ms signal/slot timer is used to fire off each tick of the animation loop.

-For beginners, play with the setGeometry values for the scene and the view to get an idea of how they relate to each other, when scrollbars appear, etc.  Also notice that the circle will still be rendered in the view, even when it leaves the dimensions the scene had when it was instantiated.
+For beginners, play with the setGeometry values for the scene and the view in mainwindow.cpp to get an idea of how they relate to each other, when scrollbars appear, etc.  Also notice that the circle will still be rendered in the view, even when it leaves the dimensions the scene had when it was instantiated.

 Another fun task for beginners would be to make the circle "bounce" off the scene boundary, so that it stays within the blue box.